 Vehicle access is via Heather Street, Tallebudgera.
 Pedestrians can also access the park via Nineteenth Avenue, Elanora.

-This park provides many recreational opportunities.
-It's a great spot to take your family to enjoy the playground and barbecue facilities.
-There's also an off-leash dog exercise area and walking trails.
+This park provides many recreational opportunities, with an off-leash dog exercise area and walking trails.
 Horse riding and shoreline fishing are popular in this park.

 Boat anglers can access the picnic and toilet facilities by landing on the sandy beach of Tallebudgera Creek.
 Kayaks can also launch from the reserve's sandy beach.

 The "peninsula section" is a conservation area.
 Cross the narrow land bridge and enter a wilder place.
 Although close to the busy suburbs, this natural area is a quiet refuge for the diverse flora and fauna species that it supports.

 Keep your eyes open and look up into the tree canopy.
 Koalas are regularly sighted in the reserve, within the vegetation along Tallebudgera Creek.

 View information about the Schuster Park peninsula section(PDF, 1MB)

 The park is open daily from 6am.
 Gates close at 6pm.
 Please ensure you are out of the park before closing time.

 This park has an area where dogs may be exercised off-leash but under effective control – refer to the map below for details.
 Dogs must be walked on leash in all other areas.